 We then take that input and we work, Seth and Carolyn, with your research team to collect additional data on how, again, technologies and technological trends are impacting job roles.
 All of that feeds into a job task analysis (JTA) process.
 That JTA process begins with a workshop.
 Which is, again, populated by subject matter experts who are working in these jobs.

 Once that has been fully vetted, it’s only then that we begin to develop items.
 Again, those items are developed by people performing the job.
-Now, CompTIA brings a wealth of expertise in how to write an item, how to assess the validity of an item, what makes a good item versus a bad item; but it is the Subject Matter Expert, the people who are doing the jobs, that are actually providing the content for the items, who are drafting the items initially.
+Now, CompTIA brings a wealth of expertise in how to write an item, how to assess the validity of an item, what makes a good item versus a bad item; but it is the subject matter expert (SME), the people who are doing the jobs, that are actually providing the content for the items, who are drafting the items initially.

 I kind of like to say, in describing the development process, that it’s very much for industry, by industry.
 Because that is the only way that you can really develop a certification exam that’s both valid and reliable.